 Second, insurers often agree to indemnify insureds when the latter use out-of-pocket dollars to cover expenses associated with first- and third-party losses.
 Certainly, the duty to indemnify appears in "true," or in first-party, indemnity contracts, but many third-party liability insurance contracts also contain the insurer's express promise to reimburse insureds.
 For example, a property insurance contract provides first-party coverage.
-Therefore, under Texas's law, a property insurer has a contractual duty to indemnify the insured if a covered peril destroys or if thieves steal the insured's property.
-Similarly, title insurance provides first-party coverage; a title insurer has a contractual obligation to reimburse the insured if a defect in title generates financial losses.
+Therefore, under Texas's law, a property insurer has a contractual duty to indemnify the insured if a covered peril destroys373 or if thieves steal the insured's property.374 Similarly, title insurance provides first-party coverage; a title insurer has a contractual obligation to reimburse the insured if a defect in title generates financial losses.375 ated in Section 17.46(b), Business & Commerce Code, a person must show that the person has relied on the act or practice to the person's detriment.

-An insurer's duty to indemnify under a third-party liability contract is slightly different than its obligation under a true indemnity contract.
-Under a first-party personal or property insurance ated in Section 17.46(b), Business & Commerce Code, a person must show that the person has relied on the act or practice to the person's detriment.
+An insurer's duty to indemnify under a third-party liability contract is slightly different than its obligation under a true indemnity contract.376 Under a first-party personal or property insurance